-Inertia Wave - A Physical Therapists Perspective
+Inertia Wave For Therapy -Physical Therapists Perspective

 by Dave Parise on Jun 18, 2018

 Inertia Wave is a multi-faceted rehabilitation and performance enhancing device.
-The Inertia Wave T.M. will improve sports performance, strength, cardio along with superior muscle endurance, neuromuscular re-education.
+The Inertia Wave will improve sports performance, strength, cardio along with superior muscle endurance, neuromuscular re-education.
 It enhances back stabilization, and is a superior proprioceptive stabilizer.

-This light weight easy store, easy transportable product is safe, and effective to use at all levels of need and ability; Young and seasoned athletes, amateur and professional, as well as the weekend warriors.
+This light weight easy store, easy transportable Inertia Wave is safe, and effective to use at all levels of need and ability; Young and seasoned athletes, amateur and professional, as well as the weekend warriors.
 Everyone can benefit with the use of the Inertia Wave.
 Your skill level only dictates your own personal output of energy.
 All levels will feel the challenge of the various body systems at use.
 Additional, the neuro-compromised patient benefits with the proprioceptive feedback, and joint stabilizing muscle contractions.
 When needed the Inertia Wave can also can be used to challenge the compromised balance patient, with the need to find center of gravity, while creating and controlling a dynamic movement pattern.

 Lumbar stabilization the principle of stabilizing the smaller core musculature (local) vs the larger outer (global) muscles are optimized with the Inertia Wave.
 Te Inertia Wave will control the dynamic movement in a static stance as well as a dynamic stance, the typically less used spinal stabilizing musculature and coordinated neuromuscular responses are challenged in a safe Non-axial loading but weight bearing method.